Graph Isomorphism Testing¶

 DRESS reveals edge roles in regular graphs¶

-On any \(d\)-regular graph WL-1 assigns a single colour to every vertex and a single colour to every edge — it learns nothing.
+On any \(d\)-regular graph 2-WL assigns a single color to every vertex and a single color to every edge - it learns nothing.
 DRESS, working at the edge level, can still expose structurally distinct edge roles.

 Example: circulant graph \(C(10,\{1,2,5\})\).
 This is a 5-regular graph on 10 vertices where each vertex \(i\) connects to \(i \pm 1\), \(i \pm 2\), and \(i + 5\) (mod 10).